 So, what are the most common problems you may face sewing your own winter coat?

 - The work is extensive.
 It takes a lot of time to sew a coat.
 This time investment may be really daunting especially if you have a full-time job.
 Sewing a coat is kind of a big deal.
 You can whip up a skirt or a dress in a day, not so a coat.

-- You may have a hard time to find a suitable pattern also.
+- You may have a hard time finding a suitable pattern also.

 What are some steps in this coat-sewing adventure?
 How to make a winter jacket

 There are so many details in sewing a coat and it feels sometimes a little intimidating but once you start it is not as bad as you thought it is going to be.
 If you know basic sewing techniques and have some sewing skills you will get it right.
 Sewing a coat is not very different from a jacket but be ready to laboriously work on your masterpiece.

 I would advise you to check this site: https://www.thesewingdirectory.co.uk/preparing-wool-fabric-for-sewing/